Simpieoso/Jimmy_BlueStampPortfolio/index.md

  <img src="IMG_2429.png" alt="Headshot" style="width:300px">   <img src="IMG_2432.png" alt="Headshot" style="width:300px">

 ## Description
 Throughout my time at Blue Stamp Engineering, I learned many things.
 Not only engineering skills, I learned how to communicate with a team, how to troubleshoot and how to think like a programmer, I learned how to make new connections with people and build a friendship.
-I enjoyed building my project and I love the
+I enjoyed building my project and I love the envoirnment I worked in, BSE taught me a lot and gave me a deeper understanding about not only engineering but also about about myself as an indivisual.
+All in all, at BSE I learned many critical skills and made many connections with my fellow classmates and I really enjoyed working with all the instructors.

 # Modifications